cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 - **Grid shape.** Two-dimensional: `(num_m_blocks, batch * heads)`.
 The `m_block` math is just a trick to compute `ceil(seqlen_q / kBlockM)`; it's overkill for us since we assume nice dims.
 The `batch * heads` axis flattens the two independent batch and head dimensions into one -- the batch and head dims are completely independent so we can flatten them to make indexing simpler.
 - **We make `m_block` the *first* grid dimension.** This puts adjacent CTAs/thread blocks along the Q-tile axis, which helps L2 cache reuse since Q blocks of the same batch/head use the same K, V. If we did it along batch/head every CTA is independent and your cache will cry.
 - **Block shape.** `kNThreads = kNWarps * 32` -- 128 threads for `kNWarps = 4`.
 One thread block per Q-tile + fixed thread count.
 - **`cudaFuncSetAttribute` for extended SMEM.** Ampere CTAs get 48 KB of SMEM by default.
 Our kernel needs more (the Q + 2*KV SMEM buffer easily exceeds 48 KB at `hdim=128` -- see `kSmemSize` in `kernel_traits.cuh`).
-We have to tell the GPU we're not simpletons just working with little amounts of SMEM, we can ask for more by setting `cudaFuncAttributeMaxDynamicSharedMemorySize`.
+We have to tell the GPU we're not simpletons working with tiny SMEM allocations; we ask for more by setting `cudaFuncAttributeMaxDynamicSharedMemorySize`.
 - The three `inline` wrappers exist purely to make `flash_api.cu`'s dispatch readable in the stdout.

 ## Per-config Instantiations